EyalMichaeli/SaSPA-Aug/README.md

 Download the `planes.pth` checkpoint from [Google Drive](https://drive.google.com/drive/folders/1Bios3Q4RsXcytsqd0e189C5yF9If06SD?usp=sharing) into `all_utils/checkpoints/planes`

 ### Generation and Filtering
 run `run_aug/run_aug.py`.
 This script generates the data and at the end filters the data.
-The augmentations will be saved to `data/planes/aug_data` together with a log file and a JSON file that contains the file paths and their augmentations.
+The augmentations will be saved to `/home/devel/temp/school/SaSPA-Aug/data/FGVC-Aircraft/fgvc-aircraft-2013b/data/aug_data/controlnet/sd_v1.5/canny/gpt-meta_class_prompt_w_sub_class_artistic_prompts_p_0.5_seed_1` together with a log file and after the generation is done, a JSON file that contains the original files paths and their respective augmentations.

 ### Training with Augmentations
-Once you have the JSON file, copy its path to `trainings_scripts/consecutive_runs_aug.sh`, under the variable `aug_json`.
+Once you have the JSON file, copy its path to `fgvc/trainings_scripts/consecutive_runs_aug.sh`, under the variable `aug_json`.
 Then, run with
 ```bash
 bash fgvc/trainings_scripts/consecutive_runs_aug.sh
 ```